demichie/IMEX_SfloW2D_v2/README.md

 Shallow water model for multiphase flow (gas+particles) with density of gas temperature-dependent.

+To compile the code you need a Fortran compiler and the NetCDF library for Fortran.
+You can install both with anaconda:

+> conda install conda-forge::gfortran
+> conda install conda-forge::netcdf-fortran

 Before compiling the code, please be sure that the following libraries are installed on your system: